Murder of Zara: Zara's death and investigations

 On 9 November 2018, at Serdang Hospital in Selangor, Malaysia, an 11-month-old girl who was in critical condition died after being hospitalized for two days.

 The girl, 11-month-old Nur Muazara Ulfa Mohammad Zainal, affectionately known as "Zara", was hospitalized on 7 November 2018 after she was taken to the Bandar Baru Bangi Clinic for supposed shortness of breath in the afternoon, before she was being referred to Serdang Hospital, where the doctors discovered tears on both Zara's hymen and anus.
 Upon Zara's death, an autopsy was conducted, and it was found that she suffered from a fractured skull, and bruises were also found on the top left and right sides of the baby's head.
 Before her hospitalization, Zara was entrusted to a babysitter by her mother, and she was reportedly in good health when the babysitter took her in at her house in Pangsapuri Sri Cempaka, Bandar Baru Bangi, before she suddenly became unwell.

 The hospital authorities eventually suspected that the death of Zara was due to a possible crime, given that the medical evidence showed signs of sexual abuse and fatal head injuries, and therefore lodged a police report, and as a result, Zara's 28-year-old babysitter and her 36-year-old husband, a barber, were both arrested immediately on suspicion of causing the death of the baby, for which the case was classified as murder.
 Subsequently, the babysitter, who had a one-year-old son, was released on police bail, but her husband, who had tested positive for methamphetamine, remained in police custody.
-It was also uncovered that the girl's mother had been told by the couple that her daughter choked on an apple when they informed Zara's mother of her hospitalization.
+It was also uncovered that Zara's mother had been told by the couple that her daughter choked on an apple when they informed her of her daughter's hospitalization.